-- A. A site plan that illustrates areas of disturbance, ground topography (contours), roads and driveways, an outline of wooded or naturally vegetated areas, watercourses, erosion control measures, and trees with a diameter of at least 8inches dbh (diameter breast height) proposed for removal; and - B. An estimate of depths and the extent of all proposed excavation and fill work; and - C. Identification of the bluff or dune-backed hazard zone or landslide hazard zone for the parcel or lot upon which development is to occur.
-In cases where properties are mapped with more than one hazard zone, a certified engineering geologist shall identify the hazard zone(s) within which development is proposed; and

-- D. A Geologic Report prepared by a certified engineering geologist, establishing that the site is suitable for the proposed development; and - E. An engineering report, prepared by a licensed civil engineer, geotechnical engineer, or certified engineering geologist (to the extent qualified), must be provided if engineering remediation is anticipated to make the site suitable for the proposed development.
+- A. A site plan that illustrates areas of disturbance, ground topography (contours), roads and driveways, an outline of wooded or naturally vegetated areas, watercourses, erosion control measures, and trees with a diameter of at least 8-inches dbh (diameter breast height) proposed for removal; and - B. An estimate of depths and the extent of all proposed excavation and fill work; and - C. Identification of the bluff or dune-backed hazard zone or landslide hazard zone for the parcel or lot upon which development is to occur.
+In cases where properties are mapped with more than one hazard zone, a certified engineering geologist or geotechnical engineer shall identify the hazard zone(s) within which development is proposed; and - D. A Geologic Report prepared by a certified engineering geologistor geotechnical engineer, establishing that the site is suitable for the proposed development; and - E. If engineering remediation is needed to make the site suitable for the proposed development, then the Geologic Report shall include specifications for how the engineered solution is to be constructed, An engineering report, prepared by a licensed civil engineer, geotechnical engineer, or certified engineering geologist (to the extent qualified), must be provided if engineering remediation is anticipated to make the site suitable for the proposed development.